sdawley1/sdawley1.github.io/_drafts/tovar.md

 ---
 title: "Research Assistant" # Title
-place: "Department of Chemistry, Johns Hopkins University"
+place: "Department of Chemistry, Johns Hopkins University" # LINKED TITLE
 PI: "Dr. J.D.
 Tovar"
 times: "January 2020 - Present"
 #
 collection: teaching
 type: "Dr. J.D.
 Tovar" # PIs
-permalink: /teaching/tovar
+permalink: /teaching/tovar2
 venue: "Department of Chemistry, Johns Hopkins University" # FULL LOCATION
 date: 2020-01-01
 location: "Baltimore, MD"
 excerpt: "Studied physical organic chemistry while investigating cycloparaphenylenes (CPPs), macrocyclic aromatic compounds exhibiting hybrid linear and radial conjugation, and borepins, boron-containing heterocycles with interesting (anti)aromatic properties."
 ---

-My original research project in the Tovar lab involved cycloparaphenylenes (CPPs), macrocyclic aromatic compounds exhibiting hybrid linear and radial conjugation.
+My original research project in the [Tovar lab](https://sites.krieger.jhu.edu/tovar-group/) involved cycloparaphenylenes (CPPs), macrocyclic aromatic compounds exhibiting hybrid linear and radial conjugation.
 The goals of the project ranged from optimization of synthetic conditions to molecular orbital characterization, both of which I accomplished while leaving behind promising research directions for future students.
 During this time, I gained expertise in fundamental techniques in organic synthesis, purification, and characterization, including NMR analysis and mass spectrometry.
 Some key accomplishments of my project include:

 - Synthesis of functionalized [8]CPPs and optimized synthetic schemes for total synthesis.
 In the process, I synthesized a novel aromatic compound that may act as scaffolding for functionalized CPP precursors in the future.
 - Molecular orbital characterization with density functional theory using Gaussian on high-powered computing clusters at the Advanced Research and Computing at Hopkins (ARCH, formerly MARCC) facility.
 In tandem, I wrote a Python script that communicates with the SSH client of ARCH facilities for automatic submission of jobs on computing clusters.